mottusemma/JobProfiler/www/en/info.md

 * Each job can be successfully done by different people and the differences between average people doing different jobs are small
 * Your personality traits may be different from any one job's average.
 This is because jobs' average traits tend to be similar, while people are more different among themselves
 * Having personality traits dissimilar to the average of those doing a job does not mean being unfit for the job
-* This app is currently in beta testing phase

 For support or feedback, please email jobprofiler@ut.ee.